cube3power/atsd/configuration/data_retention.md

 Schedule the queries to execute before the raw data is deleted.

-In the example below, the query runs every night (at 00:15) to calculate hourly averages and maximums for each series in the underlying metrics.
+In the example below, the query runs every night (at 00:15) to calculate hourly average and maximum for each series in the underlying metrics.

 ![](images/retention-summarize.png)